 - already have data but aren’t sure what to do next,

-- or already have data and think you’ve got the story too, but would really like to verify that your analysis is correct
+- or have the data and think you’ve got the story too, and would really like to verify that your analysis is correct

 When can I apply?

 If you have a project that you think would be a good candidate for peer review, tell us about it now!

 No, it’s free for you and your newsroom.
 OpenNews will pay a small thank-you stipend to your coach.

 No, we have a privacy agreement in place, and all sessions are one-on-one.